SoftBank to buy DigitalBridge in $4 billion deal to bolster AI infrastructure push

 The acquisition would expand SoftBank's exposure to digital infrastructure as the Japanese conglomerate is positioning its portfolio to focus on artificial intelligence.

-DigitalBridge shares rose about 10 per cent to $15.27 in premarket trading, following a 45 per cent rise earlier this month after Bloomberg News first reported the acquisition talks.
+DigitalBridge shares rose about 9.8 per cent to $15.30 on Monday, following a 45 per cent rise earlier this month after Bloomberg News first reported the acquisition talks.

 The $16 per share offer represents a 15 per cent premium over DigitalBridge's closing price on Friday and values the company at $2.92 billion, with the deal expected to close in the second half of next year.